VictorAlbertos/Mockery/README.md

 ```

 ### Retrofit mockery annotations:
-Following *Mockery annotations* are only supported for those interfaces which has been annotated with `@Retrofit` or `@RxRetrofit` interceptor.
+The following *Mockery annotations* are only supported for those interfaces which have been annotated with `@Retrofit` or `@RxRetrofit` interceptor.
 They hide the complexity of mocking and validating common Retrofit types.

 #### @RequestBodyDTO
 * **Target**: `param`.